About the CDBG Program

 Each year, usually in December, the Town solicits proposals from non-profit organizations and Town departments for activities to be funded partly or wholly using CDBG funds for the upcoming fiscal year that runs from July 1 to June 30.
 Eligible activities include, but are not limited to, public services, infrastructure and housing improvements, and more.

-Activities to be funded must meet a HUD national objective below:
+Activities to be funded must meet a HUD national objective, below:

-- Benefits low and moderate income persons
+- Benefit low and moderate income persons

 Annual Action Plan

-Lastly, under HUD’s Community Development Block Grant regulations, grantee communities like Weymouth must adopt a Citizen Participation Plan that provides for and encourages citizen participation.
+Under HUD’s CDBG regulations, grantee communities like Weymouth must adopt a Citizen Participation Plan (CPP) provides for and encourages citizen participation.
 The plan emphasizes participation by persons of low and moderate income, particularly residents of predominantly low- and moderate-income neighborhoods, slum or blighted areas, and areas in which the grantee proposes to use CDBG funds.